jodave911/NEW-interviewchatbot/readme.md

 npm install next-themes lucide-react @radix-ui/react-dialog tailwind-merge tailwindcss-animate @tailwindcss/typography mini-svg-data-uri

-Here are three concrete ways to upgrade the backend logic to simulate a "Senior Staff Engineer" or "Hiring Manager" persona.

 1. Implement "Chain of Thought" (CoT) Decision Making Currently, your prompt asks for a JSON decision immediately.
 LLMs perform significantly better when forced to "think" before they "speak."